mdrwiega/qr_detector/README.md

 ## qr_detector
 QR codes detector based on zbar library (http://zbar.sourceforge.net).
-The detector is dedicated to ROS framework.
+The detector is dedicated to ROS systems.

+Command to install zbar library on Ubuntu
+`sudo apt install libzbar-dev`

 Subscribes:
 - **/image** (sensor_msgs/Image) - the topic with RGB images which contains QR codes.